ZIPITRO/Magento1_Delete_from_Order_Grid/README.md

 Sorry in this initial release the columns to remove from the sales grid are mentioned in the observer file, but cleaner and faster than his I can not make it.

-If you find it useful, please send me a little bitcoin here : https://zwagerman.bitcoinwallet.com/
+If you find it useful, please like :-)

 Thanks!